 University administrators have rejected student protesters’ latest call to divest its endowment from fossil fuel holdings.

-At a planned meeting of the full Board of Trustee’s meeting last week, Chair David L. Cohen addressed various aspects of the open letter Fossil Free Penn published earlier this month which, among other demands, calls for the University to divest immediately from fossil fuel companies.
+At a planned meeting of the full Board of Trustee’s meeting in mid June, Chair David L. Cohen addressed various aspects of the open letter Fossil Free Penn published earlier this month which, among other demands, calls for the University to divest immediately from fossil fuel companies.

 Cohen said he felt the University was already a strong contributor to the fight against climate change.